 In Helka, you can also remotely access databases acquired by the library, such as Scopus and Web of Science.

-More detailed instructions for remote use of the library’s e-resources can be found on the Helsinki University Library website.
+-More detailed instructions for remote use of the library’s e-resources can be found in the Helsinki University Library website.